 Through both the entry panel and the pointer panel of the Browse option, you can request to display source data.
-(See "Displaying the Dump Data" on page 52 and "Specifying the Address of Storage" on page 50.)
+(See "Displaying the Dump Data" on page 49 and "Specifying the Address of Storage" on page 47.)
+In response to a storage display request, IPCS displays a storage panel similar to the one shown in Figure 28 on page 50.